DrRowland/MOB2016/Workshop1/Tasks.md

-## Workshop 1 - Enviroment and Language Familiarisation.
+## Workshop 1 - Environment and Language Familiarisation.

 We will be using a Bash shell on a Linux server and Python to develop our apps.
 This module is a course on neither.
 Many of you will already by familiar with Bash and/or Python, if not, today is your opportunity to catch up.